Ricky-doucette/COSC322-Amazons-AI/README.md

 # Game of the Amazons AI

-Game of the Amazons strategy board game coding for AI player.
+Game of the Amazons strategy board game coding for AI player using machine learning (ML).